bespoyasov/refactor-like-a-superhero/manuscript-en/18-test-code.md

 The test-induced damage slows down development because, after each code change, we have to update the tests.
 One reason for this slowdown can be tests that check the same functionality multiple times.

-Ideally, we want only _one_ test to be responsible for a particular part of the code.
+Ideally, we want only _one_ test to be responsible for a particular unit of behavior.
 When there're more, we start spending unnecessary time updating them.
 The more duplicates, the greater the “time tax.”

 For example, if we wrote an additional unit test for the `fetchPostList` function in the example above, it would most likely be redundant and duplicate the tests of the `postsByType` and `namesFromFiles` functions.
 Then for every change to those functions, we would need to update not one but two tests.